qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    This tool does not add topological points to existing geometries.
-   If geometry precision is activated on the edited layer, the resulting geomtry might not exactly follow an existing geometry.
+   If geometry precision is activated on the edited layer, the resulting geometry might not exactly follow an existing geometry.

 .. tip:: **Quickly enable or disable automatic tracing by pressing the** :kbd:`T` **key**